UPDATE 1: Full SteamVR platform support

 |Compatible HMDs:||HTC VIVE, HTC VIVE Pro|

 |Compatible optical tracking systems:||Optitrack, VICON, ART, Qualisys, all VRPN-compatible tracking systems|

 |Compatible software:||Unity, Unreal, Autodesk VRED, all SteamVR-compatible applications|

-LPVR-VIVE is now available as a solution from LP-RESEARCH.
+This location-based VR solution is now available from LP-RESEARCH.
 Please contact us here for more information or a price quotation.

 The system follows each HMD using a combination of optical and IMU tracking.
 A special 3D-printed holder is used to attach a high-quality IMU (LPMS-CU2) and optical markers to an HTC VIVE headset.

 To create a perfectly immersive experience for the user, optical information is augmented with data from an inertial measurement unit at a rate of 800Hz.
 Additionally to the high frequency / low-latency updates, a head motion model is used to predict future movements of the player’s head.
 This creates an impression of zero latency gameplay.

 In its current configuration the system can track up to 20 actors simultaneously, each holding a VIVE controller to interact with the environment.
 Players wear backpack PCs to provide visualization and audio.

 The solution covers an area of 15m x 15m or more.
 There is an outer border of 1.5m that is out of the detection range of the cameras.
 This results in an actual, usable playground area of 13.5m x 13.5m.
 The overall size of the playground is 182.25m².
 The cameras are grouped around the playground to provide optimum coverage of the complete area.